 1. Convert a Text to Date

-Using the DATEVALUE function is a basic method to convert a date into an actual date which is stored as a text.
+Using the DATEVALUE function is a basic method to convert a date into an actual date which is stored as text.

 Let’s say you have a list of dates in your worksheet and all the cells where dates are entered have text format but all those dates are in the correct date format.

-In the below example, we have a date in a cell but when I try to add a number into that date I’m getting an error, even though the format of the data is correct.
+In the below example, we have a date in a cell but when I try to add a number to that date I’m getting an error, even though the format of the data is correct.

 But if you look at the cell format, it’s text.
 So here, is the best way to use the DATEVALUE function.
 You just need to refer to that cell in the function and it will convert that data into an actual date.